openstack/cinder/doc/source/man/cinder-manage.rst

 DESCRIPTION
 ===========

-cinder-manage provides control of cinder database migration, and provides an interface to get information about the current state of cinder.
-More information about OpenStack Cinder is available at https://docs.openstack.org/developer/cinder.
+:command:`cinder-manage` provides control of cinder database migration, and provides an interface to get information about the current state of cinder.
+More information about OpenStack Cinder is available at `OpenStack Cinder <https://docs.openstack.org/cinder/latest/>`_.

 OPTIONS
 =======